Accessing external funding

 Public engagement specific funding

-Our funding pages list funding sources that we are aware of that you may wish to apply for, or signpost to your staff and students.
+There are many sources of public engagement funding that you may wish to apply for, or signpost to your staff and students.
 Many of these are from higher education funders, however there are a significant number of other places where you can look to gain support for your work.

 UKRI expects researchers to generate societal impact through their research, and public engagement is promoted by them as one ‘pathway’ through which such impact can be achieved: